This content has been automatically translated from Ukrainian.

 Is Pick Me Girl a psychological term?

-This means that a psychologist cannot define a person as a "Pick Me Girl" just as there are no diagnoses for "toxic person," "red flag," or "gaslighter."
+This means that a psychologist cannot define a person as a "Pick Me Girl" just as there are no diagnoses of "toxic person," "red flag," or "gaslighter."
 All these words help describe specific phenomena or models of interaction between people but do not belong to official psychological terminology.

 Why is this important?

 In social media, any popular term quickly begins to live its own life.
-People use it more and more often, and gradually it creates the impression that it has a clear scientific definition.
+People use it more and more often, and gradually, it creates the impression that it has a clear scientific definition.

 With Pick Me Girl, this is exactly what happened.

-Today, one can see posts where a person is labeled as a pick me after one video or even one phrase.
+Today, you can see posts where a person is labeled as a pick me after one video or even one phrase.
 However, such an assessment has nothing to do with psychological analysis.
-We do not know the person’s motives, life experiences, or circumstances that influenced their behavior.
+We do not know the person's motives, life experiences, or circumstances that influenced their behavior.

-That’s why psychologists usually avoid categorical conclusions based solely on isolated episodes.
+That is why psychologists usually avoid categorical conclusions based solely on isolated episodes.
 A person's behavior is almost always much more complex than it may seem from a short video or a few social media posts.

 Behavior does not equal personality